 - Long-term infection (chronic otitis externa).
 An outer ear infection is usually considered chronic if signs and symptoms persist for more than three months.
 Chronic infections are more common if there are conditions that make treatment difficult, such as a rare strain of bacteria, an allergic skin reaction, an allergic reaction to antibiotic eardrops, or a combination of a bacterial and fungal infection.

-- Deep-tissue infection (cellulitis).
-Chronic swimmer's ear may result in the spread of infection into deep layers and connective tissues of the skin.
+- Deep tissue infection (cellulitis).
+Rarely, swimmer's ear may result in the spread of infection into deep layers and connective tissues of the skin.

 - Bone and cartilage damage (necrotizing otitis externa).
 An outer ear infection that spreads can cause inflammation and damage to the skin and cartilage of the outer ear and bones of the lower part of the skull, causing increasingly severe pain.
 Older adults, people with diabetes or people with weakened immune systems are at increased risk of this complication.
 Necrotizing otitis externa is also known as malignant otitis externa, but it's not a cancer.